 The characteristic ‘corridor nuraghi’ or ‘proto-nuraghi’ and tholos nuraghi, together with villages, and the characteristic collective burials—and eventually worship places—called ‘Giant’s tombs’, appear first, concentrated in the central and northern parts of the island, used as territorial markers.
 Metope patterns in pottery appearing slightly later.
 This society is interpreted as evolving from kinship-based during the previous period to communal-based, where there is a concentrated, common effort to erect great monuments in dominant positions, and there is an obvious spread of settlement nuclei (Lo Schiavo 2013).

 Eventually, the nuraghi evolve into a golden age within the MBA–FBA transition, with complex architecture showing multi-towered, polylobate, regular or irregular structures with stone enclosures and bastions.
 This needed a concentrated, communal local effort, where size, number and complexity of constructions were probably considered status symbols, showing an inherited awareness of earlier kinship tradition.
-Based on the expansion of monumental constructions, local communities seem to unify under a centralised power.
+Based on the expansion of monumental constructions, local communities seem to unify under a centralised power (Figure 51).
 The building technique and structure of tombs change into ‘isodomic’ constructions (in regular layers), also rising in complexity, although they remain large chambers for collective burials.
 Metallurgical production seems to also benefit from the new organisation.
 Storage silos are built inside the nuraghi, and advanced cultivation of cereals seem to have been the main subsistence economy.
 Characteristic ‘Nuragic grey’ pottery appears associated with Mycenaean pottery, and spreads through central-southern Sardinia.
 However, differences in pottery seem to reflect local productions, since the Nuragic Civilisation is homogenous throughout the island (Lo Schiavo 2013).

 At the transition of the EBA – Early Iron Age (from ca. 11th century BC), the traditionally close connections with the Cypriot and the Agean world during the MBA shift again to the Iberian Peninsula.
 Territorial systems enlarge, and the ritual or religious dimension—reflected in the increasingly religious nature of the nuraghi—is used as means of expression and overcoming conflicts, reaffirming social unity, and legitimising the power of emerging groups (Perra 2009).